-- Any crowd of people on Rocky and Bullwinkle cartoons, or any other Jay Ward productions, always gave a very unenthusiastic, half-hearted, deadpan "yay"s and equally unenthusiastic "boo"s.
+- Any crowd of people on Rocky and Bullwinkle cartoons, or any other Jay Ward production, always gave very unenthusiastic, half-hearted, deadpan "yay"s and equally unenthusiastic "boo"s.
 This was most notable in Tom Slick, where at least one yay and boo was expected per episode (cued by the narrator's mention of Tom Slick and Baron Otto Matic, respectively).

 - In Kim Possible, Dr. Drakken is disappointed by Shego's lack of response to his gloating over his plan: